 The Tall T

 Brennan hitches a ride on a private stagecoach with a pair of newlyweds: the wealthy but “plain as adobe wall” heiress Doretta Mims (Maureen O’Sullivan) and her gold-digging cad of a bridegroom (John Hubbard).
-Mistaken for the mail coach, their stage is held up by Frank Usher (Richard Boone) and his two thugs, the psychotic Chink (Henry Silva in an early role), who murders the (clearly drunk) driver, and the dimwitted Billy Jack (Skip Homeier), who helps himself to the dead boy’s candy – all three prone to flights of countrified wisdom more poetic than anything Brennan has to say.
-As Brennan and the Mims’ are about to be executed—”that well’s gonna be chock-full!”—Mims’ husband, the film’s real villain, suggests that his new bride is actually a profitable and fortuitous find for the gang.
+Mistaken for the mail coach, their stage is held up by Frank Usher (Richard Boone) and his two thugs, the psychotic Chink (Henry Silva), who murders the (clearly drunk) driver, and the dimwitted Billy Jack (Skip Homeier), who helps himself to the dead boy’s candy – all three prone to flights of countrified wisdom more poetic than anything Brennan has to say.
+As Brennan and the Mims’s are about to be executed—”that well’s gonna be chock-full!”—Mims’s husband, the film’s real villain, suggests that his new bride is actually a fortuitous find for the gang.
 “You’ve got the daughter of a millionaire!
 What do you suppose he’d pay to get her back?”
 While he rides back with Billy Jack to arrange the ransom, Doretta and Brennan are held hostage in a hillside cave, where the final half of the film takes place.

-Brennan himself is never so gracious with Doretta, despite the love story that he’s forced to play out with her.
-As feelings develop between Brennan and his fellow hostage, Brennan’s way with her is brutish and awkward.
+Brennan himself is never so gracious with his fellow hostage Doretta - only a Boetticher hero would be charged with rescuing "the plainest female I ever seen," an “old maid” whose appearance everyone mocks.
+Despite the love story that he’s forced to play out with her, his way with her is brutish and awkward.
 It’s not clear if he’s seducing her in earnest, as part of an escape plan, or in an effort to shut her up so he can think of one.
 Finally driven to show some emotion, Brennan snaps at her for wallowing in self-pity, an act that could be interpreted as tough love but which reads more like exasperation.
-We might wince and wonder if all that loneliness hasn’t gotten the better of our hero.
+When he grabs her hair and forcefully shoves her face into his—a moment Shane might relish (if he wasn’t such a gentleman)—we might wince and wonder if all that loneliness hasn’t gotten the better of our hero.

 Sat Dec 3 16MetrographThe Tall TBudd Boetticher195778 min35mmTaylor Hackford and Michael Barker in Person4:45pm